chudkowsky/howcryptoworksbook/Chapter_05_Custody.md

 Historical failures follow predictable patterns that inform current best practices, revealing how seemingly sophisticated operations can collapse due to fundamental custody failures.

 **Mt.
 Gox** (2014) demonstrated the catastrophic results of blurred hot/cold segregation and absent reconciliation procedures.
 The exchange operated for years with inadequate controls and no real-time visibility into actual versus reported balances.
 When the collapse finally came, investigators discovered that hackers had been slowly draining funds since 2011, while the exchange continued operating normally.
-Approximately 850,000 BTC were initially reported lost; roughly 200,000 BTC were later found, leaving ~650,000 BTC missing—losses that proper segregation and daily reconciliation could have detected and limited.
+Approximately 850,000 BTC were initially reported lost; roughly 200,000 BTC were later found, leaving ~650,000 BTC missing.
+These losses could have been detected and limited through proper segregation and daily reconciliation.

 **Parity Multisig** (2017) revealed how shared dependencies create systemic risks in smart contract systems.
 A single library bug affected multiple wallets simultaneously, freezing ~513,000 ETH across hundreds of organizations.
-The incident emphasized that formal verification and careful dependency management aren't optional luxuries—they're essential safeguards when smart contracts control significant value.
+The incident emphasized that formal verification and careful dependency management aren't optional luxuries but rather essential safeguards when smart contracts control significant value.

 **Ronin Bridge** (2022) concentrated validator control in too few hands while missing critical anomaly detection opportunities.
 Attackers compromised 5 of 9 validator keys and drained $625 million over six days before anyone noticed.
 The incident highlighted how decentralized systems can become centralized through operational shortcuts, and why robust monitoring systems must detect unusual patterns even when they appear technically valid.

 **FTX** (2022) commingled customer and proprietary assets while operating without proper segregation or independent oversight.
-Despite sophisticated technical infrastructure, the fundamental custody failure—using customer deposits for proprietary trading—created systemic risk that no amount of technical security could address.
+Despite sophisticated technical infrastructure, the fundamental custody failure of using customer deposits for proprietary trading created systemic risk that no amount of technical security could address.
 The collapse demonstrated why regulatory frameworks and independent auditing remain essential even for technically sophisticated operations.

 ### Operational Excellence